TripIt for Apple Watch is available for all TripIt users.

 TripIt users can see their travel plans throughout the day, pull up their flight details before they head to the airport, and even confirm their hotel’s check-in time or location when they land – right from Apple Watch.
 TripIt Pro users will also receive real-time flight alerts, including: connecting flight information, gate changes, flight delays, and more.

 TripIt users simply pair Apple Watch with their iPhone, and they’ll have instant access to their travel plans right from their wrist.
 Users will need to download both the Watch app and our mobile app.
+You can add TripIt to the Dock on your Watch for quick access to your travel plans.

 What you will see: